 - Remove the soil first and put it from one pot to another.

-- Make sure to remove the root from the plants that are not good with neat scissors which help in the growth of the plant.
+- Remove the roots from the plants that are not good with neat scissors, which help grow the plant.

 - Add a thin layer of potting mix to the soil.
 This helps to get the actual height of the plant.

-- Place the plant in the centre from the old pot to the new pot but with clean hands.
+- Place the plant in the center from the old pot to the new pot, but with clean hands.

-- Always water the plant to make the soil wet and this will also help in the growth of the plant.
+- Always water the plant to make the soil wet; this will also help in the plant’s growth.

 10. Reproduction